 Cert.
 Type Scope of Applications DV • Only provide communication channel encryption and protection.
-(Communication channel encryption refers to 'through the exchange of encryption key to encrypt the transmitted information between the subscriber's browser and websites).

-Cert.
-Type Scope of Applications Scope of application includes: (1) Provide an encryption protection to the non-monetary or non-property applications, where the probability of occurring malicious actions is low. • Provide communication channel encryption and protection. • Require verifying the identity of the organization/individual that owns the domain name (website).
-OV/IV • Scope of application includes: (1) e-commerce transactions, (2) e-government, and (3) The environment where the probability of occurring malicious actions is moderate. • Provide communication channel encryption and protection. • Require verifying the identity of the organization that owns the domain name.
+(Communication channel encryption refers to 'through the exchange of encryption key to encrypt the transmitted information between the subscriber's browser and websites). • Scope of application includes: (1) Provide an encryption protection to the non-monetary or non-property applications, where the probability of occurring malicious actions is low. • Provide communication channel encryption and protection. • Require verifying the identity of the organization that owns the domain name (website).
+OV • Scope of application includes: (1) e-commerce transactions, (2) e-government, and(3) The environment where the probability of occurring malicious actions is moderate. • Provide communication channel encryption and protection. • Require verifying the identity of the organization that owns the domain name.
 EV • The green branded address bar is the most highly recognizable sign of an EV-secured webpage.
 It shows visitors the organization information of the certificate subject. • Scope of application includes: (1) e-commerce transactions, and (2) e-government.